JUR1710 – International Human Rights Law: Institutions and Procedures (BA)

 Examination

-Students are graded on the basis of a 24 hour written home exam.
+Students are graded on the basis of a 4-hour written open book digital school examination.

-You must familiarize yourself with the rules that apply to exam support materials, and?the use of sources and citations.
-If you violate these rules, you may be suspected of cheating or attempted cheating.
-You can read about what the university considers cheating, and the consequences of cheating here.
+You must familiarize yourself with the rules that apply to exam support materials, and the use of sources and citations.

 Examination support material